All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Skip injection day.
 Some people find that avoiding alcohol on the day they inject semaglutide reduces the likelihood of nausea and GI discomfort.

 Listen to your body.
-If alcohol makes you feel significantly worse than it used to, that is your body telling you something.
+If alcohol makes you feel significantly worse than it used to, that's your body telling you something.
 Respect the signal.

-For a complete look at how to optimize your nutrition while on GLP-1 treatment, check out our .
+For a complete look at how to improve your nutrition while on GLP-1 treatment, check out our .

 Frequently Asked Questions